- They’re Nutritious, But You May Need a Toothpick

 At a ceremony on December 6, 2012, Dr. Pullikattil Chacko Simon, MSc’60, was awarded the Queen’s Diamond Jubilee Medal for his services to the community and on March 1, 2013, he celebrated his 100th birthday.

 Clyde Griffith, BPE’64, was presented with the Queen’s Diamond Jubilee Medal on December 13, 2012.
-The medal was awarded in honor of Clyde’s impressive Municipal and Provincial Government career, together with the amazing community service he has provided over the years.
+The medal was awarded in honour of Clyde’s impressive Municipal and Provincial Government career, together with the amazing community service he has provided over the years.

 Lyall D. Knott, QC, BCom’71, LLB’72, was awarded the Queen’s Diamond Jubilee Medal on January 22, 2013.